 Existing conditions on the Site are shown on a copy of a Google Earth image in Figure 4.
-The Site is partly developed and mostly cleared and hosts a dwelling, garage, shed and pool in the south-eastern part.
+The Site is partly developed and mostly cleared and hosts a dwelling, garage, tennis court and shed in the southern part.
+A farm dam is located in the northern part of the Site.